 Reading Atmospheres

 I develop a hyperawareness of atmospheres.
 I can feel the charge in the air before anything visible changes.
 My mother’s shoulders tighten in a particular way.
 The house itself seems to hold its breath.
-By age eight or nine, I have learned to read micro-expressions, shifts in vocal tone, the precise degree of door-closing force that indicates anger.
+By age eight or nine, I had learned to read micro-expressions, shifts in vocal tone, and the precise degree of door-closing force that indicates anger.
 I am fluent in the language of approaching violence in ways that children should never need to be fluent.

 The worst moments arrive before violence, during the hours of waiting, the ball in my stomach wound so tight I think it might tear something open.
-During these hours of waiting, I strategise.
+During these hours of waiting, I strategize.
 Where are my sisters?
 If something happens, can I get to them?
 Are there obstacles between me and their rooms?
 I map the house in my mind like a battlefield, planning routes and refuges.
 The hall closet has been my hiding place before.
 The space under my younger sister’s bed.
-The corner behind the living room chair where I can pull my knees to my chest and make myself small.
+The corner behind the living room chair, where I can pull my knees to my chest and make myself small.
 Pequeña.
 Invisible.
 (Small.
 Invisible.)

 The Geography of Hiding

 The house has its own geography of fear.
 Certain rooms are more dangerous than others.
 The kitchen, where my father drinks after work, where the counter holds the evidence of how many bottles have been opened.
 The living room, where he sits in his chair and calls us to him.
-The hallway between my room and my sisters’ rooms, which I must cross to reach them if they need me, which feels impossibly long and exposed.
+The hallway between my room and my sisters’ rooms, which I must cross to reach them if they need me, feels impossibly long and exposed.

-But in childhood, this skill keeps me alive.
+But in childhood, this skill kept me alive.
 Or at least, it keeps me safer than I would otherwise be.
 Which is something entirely different from safe.
 Genuine safety was absent there.
 There are only degrees of threat, gradations of danger that I learn to navigate with the precision of a cartographer mapping treacherous terrain.

 The Sound of My Name